 Step 1: Generate Your Birth Chart

-Use a free birth chart calculator like Sidera AI (Western/tropical) or Astro.com (tropical/Western).
+Use a birth chart calculator like Sidera AI (Western/tropical) or Astro.com (tropical/Western).
 Enter your birth date, time, and location.

 Note: Most Western astrology uses the tropical zodiac.
 Sidera uses the tropical (Western) zodiac, the most widely used system in modern astrology.